Last updated on January 11th, 2023 at 06:25 pm

 Most of the online providers charge a one-time fee of €29,00 to generate a digital SCHUFA credit report for you.
 This report usually suffices for typical German contracts such as a rental agreement or a mobile phone contract.

-You can also obtain a free of cost SCHUFA report.
+You can also obtain a free SCHUFA report.

 Unfortunately, the ‘free’ part is a bit misleading.
 It is actually not an official credit report!